honghaile/honghaile.github.io/_posts/2021-09-21-books-from-hacker-news-comments.md

 If you are an avid reader, you’ve heard about most of the top 100 books on this list.
 Still, it’s a neat list of good books to keep around, especially books that the hacker news community mentioned in the last six months.
 Here is NLP plus the wisdom of the crowd.

-One thing worth mentioning is that books recommended here are geared towards the tech and hacker news community - a community of hackers, entrepreneurs, and founders in the tech community.
+One thing worth mentioning is that the books recommended here are geared toward the tech and hacker news community - a community of hackers, entrepreneurs, and founders in the tech community.

 I end up getting seven new books after visiting this project:
 - Brave New World